-Debt facilities will be sourced from major Australian and international financial institutions.
-The Responsible Entity will seek to obtain future debt facilities that will have a minimum allowable loan-to-value ratio covenant of 50%.
+Debt facilities will be sourced from major Australian and international financial institutions or debt capital markets.
+The Responsible Entity will seek to obtain future debt facilities that will have a maximum allowable loan-to-value ratio covenant of between 50% and 65% and a minimum interest cover ratio covenant of between 1.5 and 2 times.